Your Information & Me

 8. International Transfers

-Your data may be transferred outside the UK/EU (for example, when using Zoom or Stripe).
+Your data may be transferred outside the UK/EU (for example, when using Zoom, Stripe, or Anthropic).
 We use reputable service providers and safeguard such transfers through appropriate legal mechanisms (such as standard contractual clauses).

 9. How Long We Keep Information